(i) Provisions, contingent liabilities and contingent assets

 Level 1: Level 1 hierarchy includes financial instruments measured using quoted prices.
 This includes listed equity instruments that have quoted price and financial instrumnents like Mutual Funds for which NAV is published by Mutual Fund Operator.
 The fair value of all equity instruments which are traded in the stock exchanges is valued using the closing price as at the reporting period and Mutual Fund are valued using the Closing NAV.

-Level 2: The fair value of financial instruments that are not traded in an active market is determined using valuation techniques which maximise the use of observable market data and rely as little as possible on entity-specific estimates.
-If all significant inputs required to fair value an instrument are observable, the
+market data and rely as little as possible on entity-specific estimates.
+If all significant inputs required to fair value an instrument are observable, the instrument is included in level 2.

 Valuation process